-All voting Directors shall be elected to serve a term of three (3) years, unless specified otherwise in these Bylaws.
+All voting Members of the Board of Directors shall be elected to serve a term of three (3) years, unless specified otherwise in these Bylaws.
 Other than the President of the Board and President-Elect in a limited circumstance, no Director shall be permitted to serve more than two (2) consecutive terms of office or six (6) consecutive years, whichever period is longer.
 The terms of the Directors shall be staggered to ensure that approximately one-third (1/3) of the positions expire each year.